REGISTERING FOR A COURSE

-If you would like to withdraw from a course, open your confirmation email and click MANAGE.
-From there you will be able to cancel your registration.
+If you would like to withdraw from a course, log into the portal and click MY COURSES.

 QUESTIONS?
 If you have a question regarding the PD Catalog, please contact Joleen Welborn firstname.lastname@example.org or call 663-4955.

 GENERAL REGISTRATION INFORMATION REGARDING COURSES ON THE NEW CATALOG

 Sessions with enrollment limits will be filled on a first-come, first-serve basis.
 Please read the entire course description as there are important deadlines and information you may need.
 No phone enrollments will be accepted.

 - Participants must complete the course to receive credit; there are no partial credit options.

 - If a session is cancelled: you will be notified as soon as the cancellation decision is made.

 - If you need to cancel your registration: please do so as far in advance as possible.
 This will allow others to attend who may be on a waiting list, or may affect cancellation decisions.

 MMSD course instructors will now use the forms below to propose and post courses on the new PD Catalog.
 If you are interested in offering courses at MMSD, please read through the following process.
 Email Joleen Welborn (email@example.com) if you have any questions about the process.